 Of course, more research is needed in order to better understand the characteristics and course of different types of aggression.
 For example, future research should examine the longitudinal course of aggression, the role of these associated problems in predicting improvement or worsening of aggression, and possible changes in aggression in response to treatment for these co-occurring problems.
 Studies are also needed to examine the role of additional family- and community-level variables in the prediction and maintenance of aggression among children with ASD.

 Mazurek, M. O., Kanne, S. M., & Wodka, E. L. (2013).
 Physical aggression in children and adolescents with autism spectrum disorders.
 Research in Autism Spectrum Disorders, 7, 455–465.

 Lee A. Wilkinson, PhD is a licensed and nationally certified school psychologist, registered psychologist, and certified cognitive-behavioral therapist.
 Dr. Wilkinson provides consultation services and best practice guidance to school systems, agencies, advocacy groups, and professionals on a wide variety of topics related to children and youth with autism spectrum disorder.
 He is also a university educator and trainer and has published widely on the topic of autism spectrum disorders both in the US and internationally.
 He is author of the award-winning book, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety on the Autism Spectrum: A Self-Help Guide Using CBT.
-He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
+He is also editor of a best-selling text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
 His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Ed.).